openbullet/CaptchaSharp/README.md

 If a method or some of its parameters are not supported, a `NotSupportedException` or `ArgumentException` will be thrown.

+## The service I want to use is not implemented
+If the service you want to use is not implemented, you can easily implement it yourself by deriving from the `CaptchaService` class and implementing the abstract methods, or you can open an issue, and we will try to implement it as soon as possible.

 ## Unit Tests
 Unit tests are included in the `CaptchaSharp.Tests` project.
 In order to test, you need to:
 1. Run any test once and let it fail.
 It will create a file called `config.json` in your `bin/Debug/net8.0` folder.